AlexSunner/memoree/README.md

 ### JavaScript

-- I used JavaScript to create the game mechanics, including shuffling cards, handling user interactions, and managing the game's logic.
-Additionally, it facilitated dynamic content updates, such as score tracking and displaying a popup when the game finishes.
+- I used JavaScript to create the interactive features like card flipping, matching, and scoring, creating a dynamic and engaging user experience.

 ### Google Fonts